cgihlstorf/AIAgents/README.md

 ## 8. Topic8FineTuning
 Code, results, and analyses (included in a separate README file) for this assignment can be found in the `Topic8FineTuning` folder.

+## 9. Final Project
+Links to the GitHub repo and demo video for our final project can be found in the `final_project` folder.